pennlabs/frontend-challenge/README.md

     * This will either take the user to a new page containing (or will display on the same page) a "receipt" containing the courses which they checked out with.

 4. __Additional features__

-  * Feel free to add other features as well!
+Feel free to add other features as well!
 Here are some ideas:

+  * Add animations for adding and viewing courses and the cart
+  * Let users rank courses in order of preference
+  * Allow users to filter and sort courses by different metrics
   * Integrate other data (course times, when they're offered, etc.)
     * For example, ping the Penn Labs API

 ```
 fetch(https://api.pennlabs.org/registrar/search?q=cis-110)
 ```

-    * Add animations for adding and viewing courses and the cart
-    * Let users rank courses in order of preference
-    * Allow users to filter and sort courses by different metrics

 --------------------